• Skip to primary navigation

 If possible, get one with an adjustable guide as you can then ensure that your tile stays straight while cutting it.
 You will also then get a nice crisp line.

-Again, most models will feature an adjustable guide that you can set to make a specific sized cut and by ensuring that your tile is level with the guide at all times will ensure that your cut is straight and true.
+When looking for one to buy, try to get one with an adjustable fence guide that you can set to make a specific sized cut and by ensuring that your tile is level with the guide at all times will ensure that your cut is straight and true.

 As you will be working close to the cutting wheel, make sure that you take great care and don’t get your fingers too close!